camleng/cm-bot/README.md

 - Click "Download" to download the credentials.

-- Rename this file to `client_secret.json` move it to a folder named `.credentials`.
+- Rename the downloaded file to `client_secret.json` and move it to a folder named `.credentials`.

   *Note the `.` at the beginning of the folder name.*